opsschool/curriculum/programming_201.rst

 Functions
 ---------
 Functions are used in Ruby to perform a specific task.
-In Ruby parlance, functions are generally termed as methods.Ideally, a single method should do a single task and no more.
+In Ruby parlance, functions are generally termed as methods.
+Ideally, a single method should do a single task and no more.
 In Ruby, methods accept parameters and return a value.

-A methods is enclosed inside ``def`` and the ``end``keywords.
+A methods is enclosed inside ``def`` and the ``end`` keywords.
 Parentheses is optional in Ruby for passing parameters.
 The last line inside a Ruby method is returned by the method.
 Using ``return`` keyword is optional.

 ..  code-block:: ruby